thank you so much for your interest in allowing your new baby to model for a mentoring session!

 please read this thoroughly, it’s in your best interests, I promise!

-typically there are two model slots, one in the morning and one in the early afternoon. we will let you know which one is yours! you can expect to be here for about 3 hours. the room is very, very warm, so dress accordingly.
+typically there are two model slots, one in the morning and one in the early afternoon or a single 10am slot. we will let you know which one is yours! you can expect to be here for about 3 hours. the room is very, very warm, so dress accordingly.

 wake up (7?
 8?)

 keep baby awake until session time

 my tips for keeping baby awake prior to session: